Wokingham Accountants

 • Running costs: MOT, insurance & road fund license.

 • Mileage: This is how much can be reimbursed to the employee as they will be paying for the electricity to fuel the car.
-The rate to pay can be found using the following link and at 1 March 2023 is 9p/mile: www.gov.uk/guidance/advisory-fuel-rates
+The rate to pay can be found using the following link: www.gov.uk/guidance/advisory-fuel-rates

 VAT (if your business is VAT registered, this is how much VAT can be claimed back on your VAT return):

-• Monthly lease: you can claim 50% of the VAT on the hire charge.
+• Monthly lease: you can claim 50% of the VAT on the hire charge (e.g. if the monthly lease is £600 which includes £100 in VAT, £50 can be claimed per month).

 • Running costs: the company can reclaim VAT on any other running expenses.